RAHULKRISHNAKR/Bank-Customer-Behaviour/README.md

 # Bank-Customer-Behaviour
 ## KTU S5 DATA ANALYTICS LAB MICRO PROJECT

-Here’s a professional `README.md` file you can use for your GitHub repository:

 ---

 # Machine Learning Model Comparison for Bank Marketing Dataset